-From 'Lyin' Ted To 'Beautiful': How Trump And Cruz Found Political Love
+From 'Lyin' Ted' To 'Beautiful': How Trump And Cruz Found Political Love

 A history of personal insults

 The bitter presidential primary fight between Trump and Cruz went beyond policy differences and got personal.
-In addition to what he said about Cruz's father, Rafael, Trump questioned the senator's American-ness, given his Canadian birth; called him "worse than Hillary Clinton;" and ominously threatened to "spill the beans" on Cruz's wife.
+In addition to what he said about Cruz's father, Rafael, Trump questioned the senator's American-ness, given his Canadian birth; called him "worse than Hillary Clinton"; and ominously threatened to "spill the beans" on Cruz's wife.

-Cruz returned the favor, calling Trump a "pathological liar;" said nominating him would be a "train wreck;" and refused to endorse Trump at the 2016 national convention.
+Cruz returned the favor, calling Trump a "pathological liar"; said nominating him would be a "train wreck"; and refused to endorse Trump at the 2016 national convention.
 "I am not in the habit of supporting people who attack my wife and attack my father," Cruz said in July of 2016.

-The convention was a scene ripped from the kind of professional wrestling event that might be seen in this arena when the Houston Rockets professional basketball team isn't playing here.
+The convention was a scene ripped from the professional wrestling events that might be seen in this arena when the Houston Rockets professional basketball team isn't playing here.
 Cruz, playing the villain role, told Republican delegates to "vote your conscience."

 Trump looked on from the stands as cameras panned to him.
-Trump supporters booed Cruz off stage, as Cruz smiled.
+Trump supporters booed Cruz off the stage, as Cruz smiled.

 And yet, two months later, Cruz relented and endorsed the party's standard-bearer.